How to Evict a Tenant in Florida Without a Lease? Notice to Vacate.: A Comprehensive Guide from Florida Landlord Eviction Service.

 • Nonpayment of Rent: A 3-day notice is required, excluding weekends and legal holidays.

-• Lease Violation: A 7-day notice is given for lease violations, with the tenant having seven days to correct the issue or vacate.
+• Lease Violation: For lease violations, a 7-day notice is given, with the tenant having seven days to correct the issue or vacate.

-• No Specific Reason (for month-to-month tenancies): In Florida, a 15-day notice is required to terminate a month-to-month tenancy without a specific reason.
+• No Specific Reason (for month-to-month tenancies): In Florida, a 30-day notice is required to terminate a month-to-month tenancy without a specific reason.

 Implementing a Florida Notice to Vacate